ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     - -:project/source/os/generated  # Subtract os/generated directory from expansion of preceding glob
                                      # `+:` is merely syntactic sugar to complement `-:`

- #:include:                          # Defaults to empty--necessitates exhaustive use of
+# :include:                          # Defaults to empty.
+If left empty, necessitates exhaustive use of
-                                     # TEST_INCLUDE_PATH(...) build directive macro within each test files
+                                     # TEST_INCLUDE_PATH(...) build directive macro in all test files.
+                                     # See discussion of header search paths in Ceedling conventions
+                                     # section.

   :test:
     - project/test/bootloader        # Explicit, single search paths (searched in the order specified)